Screening and Diagnostic Mammography

 There are two ways to schedule mammograms:

-Otherwise, please contact one of the following UW Health facilities to schedule a mammography.
-Please check with your insurance carrier to determine which clinic sites are covered by your insurance plan.
-If you have questions, please call Breast Care Services at UW Hospital and Clinics at (608) 266-6400 or the 1 S. Park Clinic at (608) 287-2050.
+Otherwise, contact one of the following UW Health clinics to schedule a mammography.
+Please check with your insurance provider to determine which clinics are covered by your insurance plan.
+If you have questions, please call the Breast Center at UW Hospital and Clinics at (608) 266-6400 or the 1 S. Park Clinic at (608) 287-2050.

 - UW Hospital and Clinics